syntec-research/Cafca/Dataset.md

 ## Folder Structure

-The paths follow this format:
+After unzipping, the dataset is structured as follows:

 `SUBJECT`/`EXP`_`ENV`/`{cameras_json, color_image, foreground_mask, segmentation}`

 `SUBJECT` and `EXP` are 5-digit numbers. `ENV` is a 3-digit number.
 Camera names go from `C00` to `C29`.

-## Colab Quick Start

-Please see the colab to see how to load and visualize the data.
+Image data (RGB, foreground masks, and segmentation maps) are saved as PNG; the cameras as JSON.
+Please see the colab for an example on how to load a particular scene.

 ## Environments